theupdateframework/taps/tap5.md

 Since clients may not download the root metadata file on a repository, the snapshot metadata file shall no longer list the root metadata file.
+However, it shall continue to list the top-level and all delegated targets metadata files.
+The file names of targets _metadata_ files shall not specify their directories.
+In other words, they would be listed as if they were located in the same directory.
+When populating the dictionary of file names to version numbers, the repository shall first add the delegated targets roles, followed by the top-level targets role.

 This implies that the method for downloading metadata files from a repository will be slightly different.
 Please see [TAP 4](tap4.md#downloading-metadata-and-target-files) for more